Gerard-B/fcc-js-calculator/README.md

 - _I could spend more time to make the "feel" of the calculator more realistic, via extra shades, shadows, depth and possibly even audio whenever clicking a button._
 - _I saw an interesting example where the creator added a small-solar panel.
 When you drag your mouse above it, the display fades (because it would in real-life get less energy)_
 - _Possibly I can add functionality that you don't need the mouse to click buttons, but you can use the keys on the keyboard._
 - _Most importantly, I should consider rewriting part of the "calculation-engine".
-I saw an amazing method and I re-used this, instead of fully creating it myself._
+I saw an amazing method and I re-used this, instead of fully creating it myself.
+More specifically: it is the "computation"-part.
+Where the logic is not mine, but I did customize it a lot later so except for the calculation-method itself, lessons have been learned and I did not easily brush past it (at all). _
 - _My code is not dense enough.
 The densest and prettiest method I found was in a YouTube-clip by "Web Dev Simplified".
 But there was no option to re-use his code because it was so dense that I wouldn't be able to use my own creativity to at least learn something from it._